Test-More/Test2-Harness/README.md

 The canonical source of up-to-date command options are the help output when using `$ yath help` and `$ yath help COMMAND`.

-This document is mainly for an overview of `yath` usage, and common recipes.
+This document is mainly an overview of `yath` usage and common recipes.

 # OVERVIEW

-To use [Test2::Harness](https://metacpan.org/pod/Test2::Harness) you use the `yath` command.
-Yath will find the tests (or use the ones you specify), and run them.
-As it runs it will output diagnostics information such as failures.
-At the end yath will print a summary of the test run.
+To use [Test2::Harness](https://metacpan.org/pod/Test2::Harness), you use the `yath` command.
+Yath will find the tests (or use the ones you specify) and run them.
+As it runs, it will output diagnostic information such as failures.
+At the end, yath will print a summary of the test run.

 `yath` can be thought of as a more powerful alternative to `prove`